Frequently Asked Questions

 What is your kindergarten magnet test pass rate?
 100% of the Daytime Playtime Kids who successfully completed our program were accepted in their top schools for the last two years.
 Although we cannot guarantee that your child will be accepted, our K Skills classes are great for magnet prep and overall kindergarten readiness.

 I want to enroll my child in a K Skills Class.
 Why is an assessment required?
 An assessment is used to see what skills your child already knows how to do and what areas your child needs help in.
 If we don't know where we are starting, it's hard to measure progress.
 Also, some children will be ahead, and we want to be able to challenge them.
-After the assessment, Miss Shannon will also provide your with a consultation and give you actionable steps to use with your child as soon as you leave the center.
+After the assessment, Mrs. Shannon will also provide your with a consultation and give you actionable steps to use with your child as soon as you leave the center.
+Book your child's assessment today by clicking the link. https://bit.ly/KReadinessAssessment

 Can you tutor my child privately?
 Yes, we love working 1-on-1 with students and their families; however, there is a VERY limited number of private sessions available due to our small group schedule.
 Private sessions are $300 prepaid for a bundle of 4 of our 30 minute sessions.
 They must be completed within 4 weeks.